Maurice Stokes

 Maurice Stokes (June 17, 1933 – April 6, 1970) was an American professional basketball player.
 He played for the Cincinnati/Rochester Royals of the National Basketball Association (NBA) from 1955 to 1958.
 Stokes was a three-time NBA All-Star, a three-time All-NBA Second Team member and the 1956 NBA Rookie of the Year.
 His career – and later his life – was cut short by a debilitating brain injury and paralysis.

-Stokes is a namesake of the NBA's Twyman–Stokes Teammate of the Year Award alongside Jack Twyman, who served as Stokes' legal guardian during the final years of his life.
+Stokes is a namesake of the NBA's Twyman–Stokes Teammate of the Year Award alongside Jack Twyman, who served as Stokes's legal guardian during the final years of his life.
 Stokes was inducted into the Naismith Basketball Hall of Fame in 2004.

 Early life

-Stokes was born in Rankin, Pennsylvania near Pittsburgh, one of four children — he had a twin sister and two brothers.
+Born in Rankin, Pennsylvania, near Pittsburgh, Stokes was one of four children — he had a twin sister and two brothers.
 His father worked in a steel mill and his mother was a domestic.
-When Maurice was age 8, the family moved to nearby Homewood, where he later attended Westinghouse High School.
-Stokes did not start his first two years at Westinghouse, but in his last two years, he helped lead the Bulldogs to back-to-back city championships in 1950 and 1951.
+When Maurice was age eight, the family moved to nearby Homewood, where he later attended Westinghouse High School.
+Stokes did not start his first two years at Westinghouse, but, in his last two years, he helped lead the Bulldogs to back-to-back city championships in 1950 and 1951.

 College career

-Stokes attended and graduated from Saint Francis College in Loretto, Pennsylvania.
-There he led the Red Flash to the 1955 National Invitation Tournament and was named Most Valuable Player although his team finished fourth in the tournament.
+Stokes graduated from Saint Francis College in Loretto, Pennsylvania, where he led the Red Flash to the National Invitation Tournament (NIT) in 1955 and was named Most Valuable Player, although his team finished fourth in the tournament.
 In his first college season, Stokes averaged 23.1 points and 26.5 rebounds per game.
 In the following season, he averaged 27.1 points and 26.2 rebounds per game.
-Stokes remains St. Francis' all-time leading rebounder with 1,819 and is second in scoring with 2,282 points.
-The Red Flash were 79-30 during Stokes' four seasons.
-He was later inducted in the St. Francis University Athletic Hall of Fame.
+Stokes remains St. Francis's all-time leading rebounder with 1,819 and is second in scoring with 2,282 points.
+The Red Flash were 79-30 during Stokes's four seasons.
+He later was inducted into the St. Francis University Athletic Hall of Fame.